 General fees are annual and per-term fees.
 Annual fees are paid once per year, while per-term are paid each term (3 terms per year).

 Tuition covers standard academic costs.
-Tuition shown is for full completion of 20 courses.
+Tuition shown is for full-time study over 12 months (10 courses).
 Domestic students pay $1,623 per course.
 International students pay $2,880 per course.
 Textbooks and other material costs are not included.

 What are annual continuing fees?